open-telemetry/opentelemetry-specification/specification/context.md

 `Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.
+Cross-cutting concerns access their data in-process using the same shared `Context` object.

 Languages are expected to use the single, widely used `Context` implementation if one exists for them.
 In the cases where an extremely clear, pre-existing